pto pta funding 8

 Designing, printing and shipping of PTO promotional materials, fliers is an acceptable PTO expense.

-So are cookies to draw parents over to the membership table!
+So are cookies to draw parents over to the membership table.

 Legislative Activities

-Also okay is to pay for for volunteers to attend meetings, hearings and conferences on the topic of:
+It’s also okay is to pay for for volunteers to attend meetings, hearings and conferences on the topic of:

 • School budget and funding changes (levies);